 In a word, despite the fact that the bill to strengthen mobilization was submitted, finalized and improved over many months, they could not bring it to fruition.
 At least in the field of re-commission of persons with disabilities of groups II and III.

 There is another interesting point.
 As a rule, the composition of the MSEC, which determines disability, remains unchanged.
 And it is quite difficult to imagine that the commission, which two years ago made a verdict on disability, will now cancel it.
-This is actually to sign that they are either unsuitable for their profession or take bribes.
+This is essentially to sign that they are either unfit for professional duties or take bribes.
 But in this regard, a way out is provided.

 “I see the inspection procedure as follows: higher commissions check lower ones.
 Relatively speaking, the regional ones check the district ones.
 Documents are checked, if any suspicions arise, then law enforcement officials are involved.
 All this must be spelled out in the relevant resolutions of the Cabinet of Ministers.
 But I would like to note that already now, during the implementation of the RNBO decision of August 30, 2023, inspections of the work of the MSEC and the IHC are being carried out with the involvement of police officers and employees of the DBR - as part of investigations into the illegal enrichment of officials of a number of TCCs,” says Fedor Venislavsky.